what3words/wordpress-autosuggest-plugin/w3w-autosuggest/README.txt

 4. Pass on what3words addresses to our delivery partners DHL, DPD, Evri and Yodel

 == Changelog ==

+= 4.0.18 =
+* Release 2025.08.19
+* Bug fixed for wordpress instances crashing when it doesn't have woocommerce

+= 4.0.17 =
+* Release 2025.07.03
+* Support for woocommerce blocks based check out

 = 4.0.16 =
 * Release 2025.02.10